Seasonal Hair Fall

 Seasonal Hair Fall: Causes and Treatments During Monsoon

-Date 16 Jun 2025
+Date 24 Oct 2025

-But is this increase in hair fall just a coincidence or is there science behind it?
+But is this increase in hair fall in monsoon just a coincidence or is there science behind it?
 Let’s understand why your hair reacts this way during monsoon and more importantly, how to manage it effectively.

 Why Hair Fall Worsens During Monsoon?